jsheunis/jsheunis.github.io/research.md

 My current research and engineering work is with the [Psychoinformatics Group](https://www.psychoinformatics.de/index.html) at the [INM-7, Forschungszentrum Jülich](https://www.fz-juelich.de/inm/inm-7/EN/Home/home_node.html), where we develop software and tools for decentralised research data management.
 This mainly involves [DataLad](https://www.datalad.org/).

+I work at the intersection of software engineering, FAIR and decentralized data management, metadata-driven user applications, and open and inclusive research practices, where I focus on building interoperable tools that span all of these domains.
+In my current work I use version control systems, metadata, web frameworks, and semantic web technologies to build decentralized data catalogs that make datasets discoverable and accessible, even with considerable variation in dataset size, host location, data privacy regulations, level of sensitivity (personal data), storage infrastructure, and data use terms.

 Previously, my PhD research focused on two topics within the broad field of functional magnetic resonance imaging (fMRI) analysis:

 1. Developing new signal processing methods the improve the quality of real-time functional MRI signals, for use in clinical applications like neurofeedback